-In recent years, the State's voters have approved numerous initiatives and referenda to limit taxation and revenue collection by the State and local governments in the State, including the Motor Vehicle Tax.
+In recent years, there have been initiatives to the State Legislature and to the voters, and the State's voters have approved numerous initiatives and referenda to limit taxation and revenue collection by the State and local governments in the State, including the 1996 Motor Vehicle Tax.
 See "SOUND TRANSIT TAXES - Motor Vehicle Tax."
 Some of these initiatives and referenda have been ruled to be unconstitutional by the State Supreme Court.
 Others have been upheld.

-Initiative petitions affecting taxation, revenue collection and other matters may be filed in the future.
+Initiative petitions affecting taxation, revenue collection and other matters have been and in the future may be filed.
 Sound Transit cannot predict whether any such initiatives will qualify to be submitted to the voters or, if submitted, will be approved.
-Likewise, Sound Transit cannot predict what actions the State Legislature or State courts may take, if any, regarding future initiatives approved by voters.
+Likewise, Sound Transit cannot predict what actions the State Legislature or State courts may take, if any, regarding future initiatives approved by voters or the State Legislature.